jim-junior/jim-junior.github.io/src/components/blog/blogs/building-a-kubernetes-operator.md

 #### 2. Client

+When building a Kubernetes operator, you need some interface to interact with the Kubernetes Cluster and carry out your operations.
+Just like `kubectl` the comand line client we use, the Controller runtime provided a client library in its SDK tools.

-The Client is an abstraction that simplifies interactions with the Kubernetes API, enabling CRUD operations on resources.
+The Client is *an abstraction that simplifies interactions with the Kubernetes API*, enabling CRUD operations on resources.

 This component allows for easy creation, reading, updating, and deletion of Kubernetes resources.
 The Client is integrated with the cache to provide efficient access to resources without overloading the API server.